unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Fixed support for dots in resource names (#700)
 * Add support for `BindingExpression.UpdateSource()`
 * Updated Android version to target Android 9.0
+* The CI validates for API breaking changes

 ### Breaking changes
 * Make `UIElement.IsPointerPressed` and `IsPointerOver` internal